RichieEngr/RichieEngr/README.md

 I am only going to post projects that I feel like sharing publically - I am also trying to build this up over time though.

-I'm not a fan of the public commit tracker.
-However, I may just start using git more and committing as a good practice.

 Right now I am working on enhancing my python skills and learning some C++ before I make my next important project which I may or may not share here.

 <!--